+Here at The House Clinics, Bristol, our expert Chiropractors have successfully treated hundreds of people suffering from Sciatica.
 It is extremely important to be seen by your Chiropractor as soon as possible to determine the underlying cause of your sciatica.
 After a thorough examination and assessment of your symptoms, a Chiropractor will be able to pinpoint the cause of the sciatic nerve irritation and ensure you receive the most suitable treatment.

 A bulging or slipped disc that presses on the nerve.

 Degenerative disc disease or spinal stenosis (the breakdown of discs, which act as cushions between the vertebrae) causing nerve irritation.

 Spondylolisthesis -a condition where a vertebra slips forward over the vertebra below it.

 Pregnancy - Hormones produced during pregnancy can cause ligaments to loosen up and stretch, which can potentially cause sciatic pain for some women.

 Muscle spasm in the buttock (piriformis) - when the muscle becomes so taught that it pinches the nerves (this is usually very temporary and the sciatic symptoms will disappear when the muscles relax again.